AlecBenzer/alecbenzer.github.com/_posts/2010-04-01-estimating-pi-clojure.md

 layout: post
 title: Estimating Pi with Clojure
 ---
-The following is a quick clojure program to compute the value of PI using a monte carlo method.
+The following is a quick clojure program to compute the value of $\pi$ using a monte carlo method.
 Essentially, the program pretends it has a "dart board" inscribed in a square.
 It then randomly "fires" darts at the square, and records how many actually hit the dart board.
+With good random numbers, the ratio of dart board hits to total shots should be the ratio of the areas of the circle and the square, which is equal to

+$$ \frac{\pi r^2}{(2r)^2} = \frac{\pi r^2}{4 r^2} = \pi / 4 $$

-With good random numbers, the ratio of dart board hits to total shots should be the ratio of the areas of the circle and the square, which is equal to `(pi * r^2)/((2r)^2) = pi/4`.
-So if we find the ratio and multiply it by four, we will have an estimate for pi.
-The average of 100 runs each with 1,000,000 shots gets within 0.005% of pi pretty consistently (runs in around 10 seconds on my 3GHz machine).
+So if we find the ratio and multiply it by four, we will have an estimate for $\pi$.
+The average of 100 runs each with 1,000,000 shots gets within 0.005% of $\pi$ pretty consistently (runs in around 10 seconds on my 3GHz machine).

 {% highlight clj %}
 (defn circle-test [x y]